 CSIC Unit in La Palma

-- Physical and chemical analysis of soils, nematodes and water for agricultural use.
+- Physical and chemical analysis of land, nematodes and water for agricultural use

-Thanks to the collaboration between the two entities, it has also been possible to train new post-doctorate researchers in such important issues for La Palma as soil sustainability, agrodiversity and tropical crops.
-Some of these scientists are officially linked to the Laboratory itself, to continue their activity there.
-These research lines have served to establish a soil sustainability plan and protea cultivation on the island.
+Thanks to the collaboration between both entities, it has also been possible to train new doctors in such important issues for the Island as soil sustainability, agrodiversity or tropical crops, some of these works being linked to the laboratory itself to continue its research.

 This research has been used, for example, to implement the cultivation of prostheses or the soil sustainability plan on the island.